Part-time: 3 Years

 January and September

-For students whose first language is not English, the following is required:
+For students whose first language is not English, we require a minimum of one of the following:

 This unique course provides: relevant and up-to-date experience in foodborne disease, HACCP Development, HACCP Audit and Management, Research Methods for Food Safety, Current Issues in Food Safety including the opportunity to study specialist topics; development in essential transferable skills such as IT, communication skills, independent research, information retrieval, project planning and management; and the opportunity for career development and enhancement.